How the Agile Mindset Benefits Knowledge Services – Q&A Part I

 DS: Another principle of the Agile mindset is customer collaboration.
 In the past, our strategy was to speak with the customer, interpret what they want, and then create a contract of service.
 But that methodology doesn’t prioritize collaboration throughout development.
 In fact, it meant that with each change, there was a change request and potentially a new quote.
 We learned that valuing customer collaboration throughout the development process brought better results for the client and a lower cost responsiveness to the process.

 Another element of the Agile mindset is valuing responsiveness.
 The Agile mindset isn’t about locking yourself in, but instead being responsive, making small deliveries.
-You want to figure out what is the most valuable item a client is looking for, and then break that down into deliverables and get immediate feedback.
+You want to figure out what is the most valuable item a client is looking for and then break that down into deliverables and get immediate feedback.